markgdev/home-assistant_OctopusAgile/README.md

 ## No longer maintained
 This project is no longer maintained, feel free to open pull requests and I will merge them, although I am unable to test.
-If you would like to adopt the project please get jn touch!
+If you would like to adopt the project please get in touch!

 <a href="https://www.buymeacoffee.com/markgdev" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>